beeware/Python-Apple-support/README.rst

 ================

-This is a meta-package for building a version of Python that can be embedded into an iOS project, and a cookiecutter template for such a project.
+This is a meta-package for building a version of Python that can be embedded into an iOS project.

-It works by downloading, patching, and building a static libffi.a and libPython.a, and packaging them both in fat-binary iOS Framework format.
+It works by downloading, patching, and building a fat binary static libffi.a and libPython.a, and packaging them both in iOS Framework format.

 The binaries support the `$(ARCHS_STANDARD_32_BIT)` set - that is, armv7 and armv7s.
 This should enable the code to run on iPhone 3GS, 4, 4s, 5 and 5s.